slobzheninov/Glyphs-Scripts/README.md

 Center Selected Glyphs sets equal left and right sidebearings within the same width for all layers of selected glyphs.

 ## Export to All Formats
-Batch-exports the currently active font to otf, ttf and web formats (woff, woff2).
+Batch-exports the currently active font to otf, ttf, web (woff, woff2) and variable formats.
 Optionally, exports each format to a subfolder.
 Optionally, exports all fonts currently open in Glyphs.
-Ignores variable exports.

 ## Preferred Names
 Sets (or cleans) *preferredFamily* and *preferredSubfamily* instance custom parameters.
 Based on *Font Family Name* and *Instance / Style Name*.
 Useful for office apps compatibility.